Tax Preparation Help

 Example 2—separated parents claim same child.

 The facts are the same as in Example 1 except that you and your husband both claim your son as a qualifying child.
 In this case, only your husband will be allowed to treat your son as a qualifying child.
-This is because, during 2006, the boy lived with him longer than with you.
+This is because, during 2007, the boy lived with him longer than with you.
 If you claimed an exemption, the child tax credit, head of household filing status, credit for child and dependent care expenses, exclusion for dependent care benefits, or the earned income credit for your son, the IRS will disallow your claim to all these tax benefits.
-In addition, because you and your husband did not live apart the last 6 months of the year, your husband cannot claim head of household filing status.
+In addition, because you and your husband did not live apart for the last 6 months of the year, your husband cannot claim head of household filing status.
 As a result, his filing status is married filing separately, so he cannot claim the earned income credit or the credit for child and dependent care expenses.

 Applying this special test under the special rule for divorced or separated parents.
 If a child is treated as the qualifying child of the noncustodial parent under the special rule for divorced or separated parents described earlier, only the noncustodial parent can claim an exemption and the child tax credit for the child.
 However, the noncustodial parent cannot claim the child for head of household filing status, the credit for child and dependent care expenses, the exclusion for dependent care benefits, and the earned income credit.
-Only the custodial parent can claim the child as a qualifying child for these four tax benefits.
+Only the custodial parent (or other eligible taxpayer) can claim the child as a qualifying child for these four tax benefits.

 Phaseout of Exemptions